Ezequiel Tovar Player Props: Rockies vs. Marlins

-Ezequiel Tovar -- with a slugging percentage of .286 in his past 10 games, including no home runs) -- will be in action for the Colorado Rockies against the Miami Marlins, with Eury Perez on the hill, on May 23 at 8:40 PM ET.
+Ezequiel Tovar -- hitting .206 with two doubles, a home run and three RBI in his past 10 games -- will be in action for the Colorado Rockies against the Miami Marlins, with Sandy Alcantara on the mound, on May 24 at 8:40 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Marlins.
+In his last appearance, he went 1-for-3 with a double against the Marlins.

 Ezequiel Tovar Game Info & Props vs. the Marlins